FormidableLabs/react-native-svg-mock/README.md

 # react-native-svg-mock

 A mock implementation of react-native-svg for use in tests.
+Inspired by [react-native-mock](https://github.com/lelandrichardson/react-native-mock)

 ## Install